iastac84/ubuntu-k8s-prereqs/README.md

 Quickly setup Ubuntu servers for Kubernetes

-Playbook based on steps from A Cloud Guru : https://acloudguru-content-attachment-production.s3-accelerate.amazonaws.com/1658326656460-Building%20a%20Kubernetes%20Cluster.pdf
+Playbook based on steps from A Cloud Guru : https://acloudguru-content-attachment-production.s3-accelerate.amazonaws.com/1658326656460-Building%20a%20Kubernetes%20Cluster.pdf with one control plane node and two workers.

 First ssh via public IPs, set passwords, set hostnames (sudo hostnamectl set-hostname <hostname>), copy ssh keys.
 Note, if Ubuntu was installed from scratch, ensure SSH is enabled and not firewalled.